good

 • 3.

-Tasks: These are the individual steps or components of a project.
-Every task can be segmented into subtasks.
+Tasks represent individual steps or components of a project.
+Every task can be divided into subtasks.

 Spaces, Projects, and Tasks in Wrike.